joyeusenoelle/GuideToMastodon/README.md

 <p style="text-align:center;"><h1>DON'T PANIC.</h1></p>

 I've done my best to make this understandable, but you're welcome to suggest changes!
-If you have a Github account, you can submit change requests directly; otherwise, feel free to contact me [on Mastodon](https://elekk.xyz/@noelle) or by email at `noelle.d.anthony AT gmail`.
+If you have a Github account, you can submit change requests directly; otherwise, feel free to contact me [on Mastodon](https://elekk.xyz/@noelle) or by email at `noelle AT noelle.codes`.

 ## Table of Contents